ljmaqele/ljmaqele.github.io/index.md

 Over the years as a graduate student, I have engaged on a number of interesting, practical software development and data science projects as an independent contractor and intern at [Green Design Institute](https://www.cmu.edu/epp/research/research-centers/), [Onepower](https://1pwrafrica.com) and [National Renewable Energy Laboratory](https://www.nrel.gov/analysis/dgen/).

 I obtained a PhD in [Sustainability](https://www.rit.edu/sustainabilityinstitute/) from Golisano Institute for Sustainability at [RIT](https://www.rit.edu).
-I hold a MS in [Electrical and Computer Engineering](https://www.ece.cmu.edu/academics/ms-ece/) from [Carnegie Mellon University, Africa](https://www.cmu.edu/https://www.africa.engineering.cmu.edu/) in Rwanda and a BEng in [Mechanical Engineering](https://www.ub.bw/discover/faculties/engineering-and-technology/mechanical-engineering) from the [University of Botswana](https://www.ub.bw) in Gaborone Botswana.
+I also hold a MS in [Electrical and Computer Engineering](https://www.ece.cmu.edu/academics/ms-ece/) from [Carnegie Mellon University, Africa](https://www.cmu.edu/https://www.africa.engineering.cmu.edu/) in Rwanda and a BEng in [Mechanical Engineering](https://www.ub.bw/discover/faculties/engineering-and-technology/mechanical-engineering) from the [University of Botswana](https://www.ub.bw) in Gaborone Botswana.

 > **I am actively seeking full-time industry opportunities for fall 2024!**